 Oakcrest’s clinic is stocked with the following over-the-counter medications: Tylenol, ibuprofen, decongestant, antacid, anti-nausea, and antihistamine.
 These medications will not be given unless permission is granted, by the parent on the registration form.

 Should a camper require medical treatment at a clinic or hospital, a parent will be contacted immediately and asked to promptly come and get his/her daughter.
-If that is not possible, Oakcrest staff will make sure the camper is transported to the clinic/hospital immediately, but a parent or other adult family member will be required to meet the camper at the clinic/hospital.
+If that is not possible or if help is needed soner than a parent can arrive, the camper will be transported by ambulance to the appropriate medical facility.
+A parent or other adult family member will be required to meet the camper at the clinic/hospital.
 Once a family member arrives, the camper will be turned over to his/her care.
 Oakcrest contact information will be given to the parent or other family member, so that he/she can contact the camp and inform them as to the campers condition and whether or not the camper will be returning to Oakcrest.
 If the medical problem is resolved in time for the camper to finish her stay at Oakcrest, she is welcome to return but transportation must be provided by the family.
 Please make sure the contact numbers on your daughter’s registration card are accurate and that we can reach you at those numbers.

 The layout of the camp is spread out with the cabins located southwest of the main softball field.
 The cabins are located on the side of the mountain on uneven terrain and are not wheel chair accessible.
 The activities are located southeast of the softball field on uneven terrain and are not wheel chair accessible.
 There is a lot of walking back and forth from cabins to activities all day.
 The main trail to the lodge and softball field is covered with golf-ball sized gravel.
 Crutches are strongly discouraged because they are difficult to use on the terrain at camp.